 Sadly, some fraudsters will happily take advantage of older investors.
 While your parents, regardless of age, could run into any kind of investment fraud, older investors are particularly susceptible to:

-Your parents may meet the fraudster through their church, a club, or a hobby.
-The fraudster then uses this similarity to take advantage of your parents’ trust.
+Your parents may meet the perpetrator through their church, a club, or a hobby.
+This commonality is used to create trust and their similarity is a quick way to and and then take advantage of your parent’s trust.

 "Free Lunch" Seminars

-In this scam, an elderly investor is offered a free seminar that may include an item giveaway, a complimentary lunch, or similar “free” items for attending and listening to the sales pitch.
+A common practice among investment professionals to lure elderly investors is offering a free seminar, including giveaways, a complimentary lunch, or similar "free" items for attending and listening to their sales pitch.
 The investment sounds great.
-The problem is that many of these seminars don’t give all the details or may promote one investment, but actually offer a different investment.
+The problem is that many of these seminars don't give all the details or may promote one investment, but actually offer a different investment.
+A free lunch is never really free and high pressure sales tactics are common in pursuit of a senior’s money, account information or other assets.

-To learn more about elder financial abuse, watch the videos below.
+To learn more about elder financial abuse, watch our helpful videos.